 - APHY-SME - Applied Physics with Second Major in Microelectronics Engineering

-Refer to STARS for the registration schedule, course schedules, and other information, refer to the STARS system:
+For the registration schedule, course schedules, and other information, refer to the STARS system:

 - CM3031 (Organic Reaction Mechanisms & Synthesis): change in timetable for Lecture.

 - CM3031 (Organic Reaction Mechanisms & Synthesis): addition of tutorial groups